 When I bought our first Pocket mod electric scooter our kids were stoked and to be honest so was I. I had been waiting for them to test it for years, but due to their young age, I’ve had to put it on hold for a while.
 Well, time was finally here and we got the package.

 The first thing I noticed with the scooter was that the handlebar was a bit tricky to get into place during the assembly process.
 I’ve mounted my fair share of handlebars before and still, this one was a bit difficult.
 I estimate that someone with less experience can do the whole assembly process in around 20 minutes, give or take a few.

 The scooter has a really good top speed of 15 mph, which on a normal scooter would have been too fast for my kids at the age of 6 and 4.
 But on the pocket mod, you will be much more comfortable knowing your kids are safely seated while riding.
 Thus making it easier for them to keep balance.
-You don’t have to be on your toes all the time because if they hit an obstacle, like for example a pothole, it doesn’t cause them to lose balance as easy.
+You don’t have to be on your toes all the time because if they hit an obstacle, like for example a pothole, it doesn’t cause them to lose balance as easily.